Iran threatens tourism sites and US sends more Marines to Middle East as Trump hints at wind-down

 This story has been updated to correct the headline to show the war is nearly three weeks in, not four.

 Price reported from Washington, and Watson from San Diego.
-AP journalists Sam Mednick in Jerusalem; David Rising in Bangkok; Panagiotis Pylas in London; Konstantin Toropin and Michelle Price in Washington; Julia Frankel in Jerusalem; Lorne Cook in Brussels and Russ Bynum in Savannah, Georgia, contributed.
+AP journalists Sam Mednick in Jerusalem; David Rising in Bangkok; Panagiotis Pylas in London; Konstantin Toropin in Washington; Julia Frankel in Jerusalem; Lorne Cook in Brussels and Russ Bynum in Savannah, Georgia, contributed.